 Of course, it is not always possible to tell whether these and other responses of the oracle were authentic or whether the whole incident was part of later historiographic lore.
-Yet whatever the case: the fact is that it was a woman who was attributed such a sharp, judgemental voice.
+Yet, whatever the case: the fact is that it was a woman who was attributed such a sharp, judgmental voice.

 The job and its challenges